 New to NYC public schools and need a middle school for your child now?
 Learn what to do on our New Students page.

 All New York City children are guaranteed a seat at a public middle school.
 Apply to middle school when your child is in their last year of elementary school.
 Your child must be both of the following to apply:

-- A current New York City resident
+- A NYC resident

 - A current fifth grade student, or a current sixth grade student if their elementary school ends in sixth grade